BHCSSD/10.3.8-Dice-Game/README.md

 **Note that this assignment has a visual mark.**

-Choose font and text sized thoughtfully.
+Choose font and text size thoughtfully.
 Align your components carefully.
 Make it look professional!

-The rules to this casino game are simple.
+The rules of this casino game are simple.
 The player rolls a die; the casino rolls a die.
 The higher number wins.
 If it is a tie, the player wins big!
 You might want to open the NumberGuess game example to remind you about comparing a random number to a user’s number.

 ## Setting up your file
 Set up 8 variables: